anh-nn01/Neural-Network-from-Scratch--Hand-written-Digits-classifier/README.md

 4) Performing Forward Propagation for all Training example:</br>
 It is very similar to the formula at section 1) and 2).
 We just change a vector of single training example to a matrix of multiple training example.
 We simply expand the number of column while keeping the dimension of each column (number of rows in each column)</br></br>
 <img src = "Useful Functions/4.
 Forward_Prop.png"></br></br></br></br>
+5) Unlike the activations in hidden layers, the output layer use softmax as its non-linear function instead of ReLu.
+This ensure that each output is between 0 and 1, with probability closer to 1 correspond to higher chance of a training example belongs to one specific class, closer to 0 otherwise.
+The total probabilities that a training example belong to one specific class is equal to 1, and we will take class with highest probability to assign the training example to such class.
+This is why the function is call "softmax".</br></br>
 <img src = "Useful Functions/6.
 Softmax Activation.png"></br></br></br></br>
 <img src = "Useful Functions/5.
 Total Loss Function.png"></br></br></br></br>
 <img src = "Useful Functions/8.
 Backprop1.png"></br></br></br></br>